 The Grand Traverse County Sheriff's office Canine Unit has had a long and distinguished history that dates back to the 1960's when Sergeant Roy Strait and his partner "Luger" became the first to serve the department.
 After a very successful career, the department realized what an asset a good K-9 team could be to the department.
 Since the first team went into service the Sheriff's Office has had a total of 9 dogs with 3 currently in service.

-The current handlers are Deputy Mike Gray, Deputy Matt Jerome, and Deputy Ian Pegan-Naylor, all of which are working to provide a continuum of excellence that has been a standard in Grand Traverse County since the beginning of the K-9 program.
+The current handlers are Deputy Mike Gray and Deputy Ian Pegan-Naylor, both are working to provide a continuum of excellence that has been a standard in Grand Traverse County since the beginning of the K-9 program.

 Janke is a explosive detection and patrol K-9.
 He is a 2-year-old male, black and tan German Shepherd.
 He was born in Poland and was purchased from Mid-Michigan Kennels in Eaton Rapids Michigan.
 Janke lives with Deputy Pegan-Naylor and his family.
 Janke was originally assigned to Deputy Morton (Retired) when he first joined our agency.
 The purchase of Janke was made possible by a donation from the Oleson Foundation.